create3000/x_ite/docs/_posts/components/Interpolation/ColorInterpolator.md

 ColorInterpolator generates a range of color values.
 Authors can ROUTE value_changed output events to various color fields of Material or Color nodes.

-The ColorInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 2.0 or later.
+The ColorInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available from X3D version 2.0 or later.

 ## Hierarchy